samsquire/ideas2/README.md

 When you need to make a decision, you open another program in the office suite called Decision.
 You fill out what needs to be decided and file it in a system.
 The people who need to approve the decision can do so as they get notified.
 Automated decisions can be carried out too.

-# 90. 64 things for my PC to do for me while Idle
+# 90. 64 achievable things my computer can do for me while idle

 1. Path finding algorithm over my data
 2. Semantic Reasoning over my data
-3. Question answering over my text
+3.